Azure/azure-functions-kafka-extension/README.md

 This repository contains Kafka binding extensions for the **Azure WebJobs SDK**.
 The extension status is experimental/under development.
 The communcation with Kafka is based on library **Confluent.Kafka**.

-**DISCLAIMER**: This library is under development and is experimental.
-Currently there is no guarantee regarding support or availability as a product.
+**DISCLAIMER**: This library is not currently supported on the Consumption Plan for Azure Functions.
+It is supported on Premium, where you need to manage scaling yourself, and also within KEDA where scaling will be handled for you based on the Kafka queue depth.

 ## Bindings